New Local Bird Book: The Birds in the OaksBirds in the Oaks

 First-winter White-crowned Sparrow

-The most obvious of our winter birds are the sparrows: White-crowned and Golden-crowned are abundant, while you may also see Fox, White-throated, or even Lincoln's Sparrows looking for seeds in your yard.
+The most obvious of our autumn arrivals are the sparrows: White-crowned and Golden-crowned are abundant, while you may also see Fox, White-throated, or even Lincoln's Sparrows looking for seeds in your yard.
 All of these, however, are primarily ground-feeding birds that are less comfortable on clinging-style feeders or feeders with small perches.

 Offering food in separate tray feeders with a broad feeding platform is one option to make your yard more sparrow friendly.
 Many tube style seed feeders can also be fitted with an add-on tray which both prevents seed from falling to the ground and provides a more ground-feeder friendly feeding area.
 You might also consider your seed blend: having some millet, such as in our No-Mess Blend, is often a good winter option, as this seed is favored by sparrows and ground-feeding birds.
 Most of the small perching birds will choose the nuts and sunflower, allowing the millet to be gradually released to the ground for other birds.